breatheco-de/exercise-terminal-challenge/README.md

 Alternatively, you can clone it on your local computer.

+>⚠️ Before cloning, be aware of this potential issue on Windows

-On **Windows and some Linux configurations**, there is a character limit on file or folder names.
-In this case, it seems the repository has an extremely long directory name, preventing Git from cloning it correctly.
+On **Windows and some Linux configurations**, there is a limit on the number of characters allowed in file and folder names.
+If the repository has paths that are too long, you might encounter the error:

-Follow these steps:
+> **Filename too long**

+To avoid this issue, instead of cloning the repository in the usual way, use the `--no-checkout` option, which will prevent Git from automatically extracting the long files.
+Then, manually checkout with these commands:

 ```
 git clone --no-checkout https://github.com/breatheco-de/exercise-terminal-challenge.git
 cd exercise-terminal-challenge